 For most domains the average cost is between $10-$15 per year.
 If a domain registrar wants to charge a substantially higher amount (and it’s not a premium domain) you should move on to a different company.

 With Bandzoogle, we cover the cost of both the registration and renewal each year.
 Domain privacy and all your website building tools are included in your paid plan as long as you are a member with us.

 Build a professional website in just a few clicks, register a free domain, and sell your music and merch commission-free!
-Sign up free with Bandzoogle now.
+Sign up and get your own domain name with Bandzoogle now.

 Choosing your domain name

 Hopefully yourbandname.com is available at the time of registration.
 In terms of domain extensions, .com is still the standard for domain names.
 If your ideal domain isn’t available, you can consider yourbandnamemusic.com or yourbandnameband.com, or something similar.

 If you’re a solo artist and your ideal name is already taken, you can also use a name like yournameofficial.com or yournamegenre.com.
 Adding your genre to the end of the domain will help identify you and your music as well.

 We cannot stress enough that .com is the best option for domains.
 When people search for things online they enter the domain plus .com out of habit.
 If you are using a different extension they may end up on the wrong page.